-- An insurance intermediary's status will provide information to a customer on the extent of products from which recommendations are made and provide an indication of potential conflicts of interest.
-Where the insurance intermediary is only able to select products from a single insurer or from a limited range, the customer may wish to carry out their own research to see whether they can obtain better terms or a more suitable product elsewhere in the market. - 18.5.9 It is therefore particularly important that insurance intermediaries provide customers with information on their relationship with the insurers with whom they deal, specifically whether they are independent or an agent, legally or in practice, with one or more insurance companies and whether they are authorised to conclude insurance contracts on behalf of an insurer or not. - 18.5.10 Potential conflicts of interest can arise if an intermediary is part of a wider insurance group or if the intermediary has a financial interest, such as a shareholding in an insurer or insurance group.
-Such relationships should be disclosed to customers. - 18.5.11 This information may be provided as part of a terms of business agreement or separately.
-Because of its importance this information might also be highlighted verbally to the customer.
+18.5.7 An insurance intermediary's status may provide information to a customer on the extent of products from which recommendations are made and provide an indication of potential conflicts of interest.
+Where the insurance intermediary is only able to select products from a single insurer or from a limited range, the customer may wish to carry out their own research to see whether they can obtain better terms or a more suitable product elsewhere in the market.

+- 18.5.8 It is particularly important that insurance intermediaries provide customers with information on their relationship with the insurers with whom they deal, specifically whether they are independent or act for one or more insurance companies, and whether they are authorised to conclude insurance contracts on behalf of an insurer or not. - 18.5.9 Potential conflicts of interest can arise for some intermediaries if the intermediary is part of a wider group or if the intermediary has a financial interest, such as a shareholding, in an insurer or insurance group.
+Such relationships should be disclosed to customers. - 18.5.10 Information on the insurance intermediary's status may be provided as part of a terms of business agreement or separately.
+Because of its importance, this information may also be highlighted verbally to the customer.